US Catanzaro 1929: Stadium, Colours and badge

 The most used uniform in the eighty years of history of the Aquile is the solid red one, with the yellow V collar with red shorts and socks with yellow edges.

-Those pairings have accompanied the Calabrians in the golden years of the Serie A and therefore are the most dear to the Catanzaro environment.
-Equally used was the vertical striped yellow and red shirt with red shorts and socks with yellow edges, especially in the post-failure years of 2006.

 Most rarely Catanzaro has used a shirt with yellow and red horizontal stripes.
 However, this uniform was used by the Calabrians in the historic match in Turin, won against Juventus, in the 1965-66 Coppa Italia, which was to launch the Catanzaro in the final, then lost against the lilies of Florence.

 For the away shirt, the most used is completely blue with references to the Giallorossi, but also completely white or yellow seals were worn.